It’s Time for Science

 By Tracy Lavallee Exemplars Science Editor and Consultant

 “If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it, rediscovering with him the joy, excitement, and mystery of the world we live in.”

 – Rachel Carson

 Our world is changing.
 It is changing rapidly before our very eyes.
-If this past year has taught us anything, it is that a basic understanding of science and how our world works is imperative for students as we move forward in these new and uncharted waters.
+If the past two years have taught us anything, it is that a basic understanding of science and how our world works is imperative for students as we move forward in these new and uncharted waters.

 Being able to think creatively and flexibly, communicate ideas clearly, support thinking with evidence, collaborate with others, and ask questions are just some of the skills necessary to solve the big problems confronting our world today.
 The issues we are facing globally must be addressed now, and this starts with education.
 It starts at the beginning: developing a lifelong passion for learning, full of curiosity and wonder.
 It starts with science.
 In the field of education, this means that it is time for science to move into the forefront of our vision of learning and teaching.

 As schools and districts across the country think about how to re-engage students in learning, consider science as a place to begin.
 Why science?
 Because science is naturally engaging for students.
 Hands-on, minds-on science inquiry engages all their senses, activates their wonder, and guides their learning of how things work further and deeper.
 Science inquiry allows students to ask questions, investigate, construct explanations, work collaboratively and communicate with others about science concepts and ideas.
 It engages them with questions to answer and problems to solve.

 Students learn with and from others.
 They are natural scientists.
 It is up to teachers and schools to nurture this innate ability so that it never fades.